Battle of Lake Maracaibo: Battle

-At 14:00, Padilla ordered the subtle forces and continue to weigh on Royalist boats in its class, at 14:20, made the signal to sail, and minutes later, to form the front line to attack simultaneously all enemy ships, observing movements that were agreed.
+At 14:00 Padilla ordered the Patriot fleet to sail west to attack the enemy's northern flank.
+At 14:20, the signal to sail was given and at 14:28 they formed the front line to attack simultaneously all enemy ships head on.
 As the brig Mars was located on the windward side and the Independent to leeward, were providing the ride so that it is perfectly formed and follow the line of battle for the implementation of the plan that Padilla had been proposed.

-The Republicans ships moved quickly over the Royalist squadron who remained anchored waiting for the attack, the south wing of the squad carrying the Admiral Padilla and the north wing was commanded by Captain Nicholas Joly, cutting off the retreat to the bay.
+The Republicans ships moved quickly over the Royalist squadron who remained anchored waiting for the attack, the south wing of the squad carrying Admiral Padilla and the north wing was commanded by Captain Nicholas Joly, cutting off the retreat to the bay.
 At 15:04, they placed the sign of approaching the opponent, however raised have been answered by all vessels, to show thereby that nothing remained to be done.

-At 15:45, Royalist fleet squadrons opened fire on the Patriots, but the square of the Great Colombia, continued to advance without firing a shot, until being broken by the cannon fire and musketry.
-When broken bowsprits the Independent brig, threw themselves over the San Carlos, and began the approach, phase which decided the victory for Republicans.
+At 15:45, Royalist fleet squadrons opened fire on the Patriots.
+The square of the Grand Colombia fleet continued to advance without firing a shot, until being broken by the cannon fire and musketry.
+With broken bowsprits the Independent brig, threw themselves over the San Carlos, and began the approach, a phase which decided the victory for Republicans.

 As a result of the Republican attack, many Royalist vessels were destroyed and others captured.
 Some Royalists, in a most desperate situation, cut their anchor cables and tried to set sail and escape, but failed and the larger vessels were captured.
 Most of the crew of the San Carlos jumped into the water and the same occurred on the other ships.
 The brig-schooner Esperanza was destroyed by an explosion.
 Ultimately, only three schooners managed to escape, seeking shelter by the Fort (Castle) of San Carlos.
 Republican losses included 8 officers and 36 crew killed, with 14 officers and 150 crew wounded.
 Royalist casualties were higher, with 69 officers and 368 soldiers and sailors taken prisoner.

 At days end, Admiral Padilla ordered his squad to make anchor where they had fought.
-Soon he moved to the Port of Altagracia to repair the damage to the ships.
+Soon he moved to the Port of Los Puertos de Altagracia to repair the damage to the ships.
 For his part, Commander Laborde was able to pass by the fort and reach the bar, and after a stop in Puerto Cabello set sail for Cuba.

+Consequences

-The two hours of fierce combat that decided the battle paved the way for negotiations between the Republicans and the Spanish Captain General of Venezuela Francisco Tomás Morales.
+The two hours of fierce combat that decided the battle, paved the way for negotiations between the Republicans and the Spanish Captain General of Venezuela Francisco Tomás Morales.
 Morales was forced on 3 August to hand over to the Republicans the rest of the Spanish ships, the City of Maracaibo, the Fort of San Carlos, the Fort of San Felipe in Puerto Cabello, and all other sites occupied by the Spanish.

-The last Spanish forces left Venezuelan territory on 5 August.
+The last Spanish forces left Venezuelan territory on 5 August for good.